Rethinking the Mixture of Vision Encoders Paradigm for Enhanced Visual Understanding in Multimodal LLMs: LEO

 \subsection{Adaption to autonomous driving}

-Although numerous studies have successfully applied MLLMs to autonomous driving~\cite{marcu2312lingoqa, cao2024maplm,tian2024tokenize,wang2024omnidrive}, a straightforward approach that avoids extensive modifications to model architecture, training processes, or heavy data collection has yet to be fully explored.
-In this work, we investigate the potential of applying LEO to the autonomous driving domain without altering its architecture or training recipe, aiming to offer insights into streamlined transfer learning and facilitate MLLM adaptation to specialized domains.
+Although numerous studies have successfully applied MLLMs to autonomous driving~\citep{marcu2024lingoqa, cao2024maplm,tian2024tokenize,wang2024omnidrive}, a straightforward approach that avoids extensive modifications to model architecture, training processes, or heavy data collection has yet to be fully explored.
+In this work, we investigate the potential of applying \ours to the autonomous driving domain without altering its architecture or training recipe, aiming to offer insights into streamlined transfer learning and facilitate MLLM adaptation to specialized domains.
 Instruction tuning plays a crucial role in helping models learn to follow user prompts, utilizing training data in visual question answering and conversational formats.
 For this domain, we design tasks in a VQA format, with each frame represented as: $<$\textit{img}$>$ $<$\textit{IMG-CONTEXT}$>$ $<$\textit{/img}$>$.
 At the prompt level, the temporal aspect of video frames is managed by treating sequential frames as multiple image inputs.
-A sample prompt is formulated as:``$<$\textit{image1}$>$ ... $<$\textit{image N}$>$ \textit{Is it safe to enter the intersection at this time?}".
-The images in this setting are of high-resolution, each measuring $2048 \times 1280$ and segmented into six patches of size $448 \times 448$.
+A sample prompt is formulated as ``$<$\textit{image1}$>$ ... $<$\textit{image N}$>$ \textit{Is it safe to enter the intersection at this time?}''.